Help your customers help themselves.

-Deciding on which help topics to start with can seem like overwhelming task.
+Deciding on which help topics to start with can seem like an overwhelming task.
 What should you write about?
 How do you judge the importance of a topic?
 How do you know what your customers need help with?

-- Getting started—the basic onboarding and setup process a customer goes through when starting to use your service/product, broken down into steps.
+- Getting started: The basic onboarding and setup process a customer goes through when starting to use your service/product, broken down into steps.

 When crafting the titles of your topics, remember that people tend to search using very basic terms.

 You should either go for action words like: